The best vegan protein bars 2023, tried and tested

 If you’re getting enough protein from your diet, adding a supplement might not make a noticeable difference to your health.
 However, those who are either unable to regularly eat enough protein due to decreased appetite or illness, or who have increased protein needs as a result of high-intensity exercise might benefit from taking a supplement.

-Kerry explains, ‘One example, which is probably not an obvious one, is the elderly.
+Kerry explains, "One example, which is probably not an obvious one, is the elderly.
 This group often has a greater need for protein but a lower appetite.
-Increasing protein intake in a form that is palatable and suits their lowered appetite may be effective in protecting against muscle loss.
-That said, in this group other aspects, such as kidney health and osteoporosis, need to be considered and monitored – it’s worth checking with a GP that protein supplements are safe and suitable for each individual.’
+Increasing protein intake in a form that is palatable and suits their lowered appetite may be effective in protecting against muscle loss."

 Who shouldn’t take protein supplements?